juyongjiang/AdaMCT/README.md

 ## Light-weight and High-efficiency

-Although many works in the literature have emphasized the importance of the Positional-wise Feed-forward Network (FFN), our AdaMCT first attempts to remove FFN, leading to a tremendous decline of parameters (76% ~ 93% less).
+Although many works in the literature have emphasized the importance of the Positional-wise Feed-forward Network (FFN) in Transformer, our AdaMCT first attempts to remove FFN, leading to a tremendous decline of parameters (76% ~ 93% less).
-We observe that it is attributed to the locality inductive bias injected into the Transformer and the module and layer-aware adaptive mixture units to adaptively determine the mixing importance of the global attention mechanism and local convolutional filter on a personalized basis.
+We observe that it is attributed to the locality inductive bias injected into Transformer and the module and layer-aware adaptive mixture units to adaptively determine the mixing importance of the global attention mechanism and local convolutional filter on a personalized basis.
 On the other hand, it also provides an alternative backbone to significantly reduce the size of large language models (LLMs).
 We will explore it in our future work.

 <p align="center">